Kale Harvesting Made Easy

 Next up, paper towels enter the scene once more, they’re not just for spills!
 Layer them between the kale leaves inside the bag—it’s like a mini spa for your greens, soaking up excess moisture and keeping everything crisp.

-See also Choosing the Perfect Soil for your Bell Peppers
+See also Choosing the Ideal Soil for Lettuce Growth

 Now for the cool factor—make room in your fridge’s crisper drawer.
 This little nook is engineered to hold the fort on freshness.
 Your prepped bag of kale tucks in here, cozy and cool until you’re ready to roll out your next culinary masterpiece.